borisdj/EFCore.BulkExtensions/README.md

 ## Support
 If you find this project useful you can mark it by leaving a Github **Star** :star:
-Even with community license, if you want help development, you can make a DONATION:
+And even with community license, if you want help development, you can make a DONATION:
 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png)](https://www.buymeacoffee.com/boris.dj) _ or _
 [![Button](https://img.shields.io/badge/donate-Bitcoin-orange.svg?logo=bitcoin):zap:](https://borisdj.net/donation/donate-btc.html)